Life Goes On (TV series): Home media

-Possible sequel
+Possible continuation

-In September 2021, it was reported that a possible sequel series with original cast member Kellie Martin, Chad Lowe and Nkechi Okoro Carroll is in the works.
-In January 2022, it was announced that NBC had given a pilot commitment for a sequel series with Martin set to return as star.
-Carroll will write and executive produce under her production company Rocky My Soul Productions banner, Lindsay Dunn will also executive produce, while Martin and Lowe will produce.
+In September 2021, it was reported that a possible follow-up series with original cast member Kellie Martin, and with Martin, Chad Lowe and Nkechi Okoro Carroll producing, is in the works.
+In January 2022, it was announced that NBC had given a pilot commitment for a new series with Martin set to return as star.
+Carroll will write and executive produce under her production company Rocky My Soul Productions banner; Lindsay Dunn will also executive produce, while Martin and Lowe will produce.